 It can, depending on how much you shrink or enlarge the image and which output format or quality setting you choose.
 Moderate resizing usually works well, while large enlargements can soften detail.

-Can I resize images for Instagram or YouTube?
+Can I resize images for Instagram, YouTube, websites, or online forms?

 What is the difference between resizing and compressing?

 Resizing changes width and height.
 Compressing reduces file size through encoding and quality changes.
-Many publishing workflows benefit from doing both.
+Many publishing workflows benefit from doing both, which is why resizing often pairs well with the Image Compressor.

 Is my image uploaded to your server?